pzhaojohnson/rnacanvas.draw.bases/README.md

 ### `serialized()`

-Returns the serialized form of the nucleobase
+Returns the serialized form of a nucleobase
 (e.g., that can be converted to a JSON string), which is used when saving drawings.